You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 They got back together with the drummer from 16-Bit and started a band called What It’s Worth.
 Their drummer dropped out after six months and the search for a new drummer began.
 Art and Chris soon found Kyle Craw (drums) and started practicing again.
 They played 30 or so shows and received over 100,000 views on Myspace.com.
 The band broke up due to challenges in life.

-Two years went by and it would seem that the brother’s song writing days were over.
-But, as the musician saying goes, “once a musician, always a musician”.
-The bug bit Art one day and he started trolling craigslist.org for bands.
+Two years went by and it would seem that their song writing days were over.
+But, as the saying goes, “once a musician, always a musician”.
+The creative bug bit Art one day and he started trolling craigslist.org for bands.
 He contacted Steve Mackin (guitar) and set up a jam session.
 It was “guitarist at first sight”!
 At that time, it was just Art and Steve with two guitars and a drummer that was a little off base from what they were looking for.
 Steve and Art set out to find a drummer that fit the part.
 While in the search process, Art called his brother Chris.
 Chris picked up the bass and started writing again.
 This new band started creating some of the brother’s best music yet.